chaitanyasagar3/crudNewsApp/test-cases/SystemTest.md

     Test Sign In

-Test ID: 1
-Test case name: Sign In with valid and invalid credentials test

     Objective: To ensure that the sign in functionality allows users with valid credentials to access the system, providing a secure and user-friendly login process.

     Preconditions: